 Request Component

 Program Changes Amount FTE

 American Samoa

-Operations -1,068 0
+Operations -1,473 0

-Through this budget activity the Office of Insular Affairs annually provides grant funds to American Samoa to support the operation of the local government, including the judiciary.
+The Office of Insular Affairs annually provides grant funds to American Samoa to support the operation of the local government, including the judiciary.

-American Samoa Operations (- \$1.1 million)
+American Samoa Operations (- \$1.5 million)

-The budget request will continue to support American Samoa government operations but will require greater self-sufficiency from American Samoa.
+The budget request will continue support for the American Samoa Government but will require greater self-sufficiency from American Samoa as they will need to fund an increased share of their operational costs.